Frank McGrath (bodybuilder)

-Frank McGrath (born August 9, 1978, in St. John's, Newfoundland and Labrador) is a Canadian IFBB professional bodybuilder and model.
+Francis McGrath (born August 9, 1978, in St. John's, Newfoundland and Labrador) is a Canadian IFBB professional bodybuilder and model.

 McGrath is perhaps best known for his association with the ANIMAL fitness brand, becoming essentially the face of the brand from 2003 - 2018.
 McGrath suffered a set-back in the form of a car accident but has since recovered and competed professionally again.